Black Nerve

 Now, take yourself back a few decades.
 Imagine you’re a starry-eyed bane raised on tales of the realignment, the march of progress.
 You look at lardsuckers, and you see a solution to world hunger slowly emerging from its fleshy womb.
 The stewartry is going to solve everything one day, and you’re striving to be a part of that push.

 There are few things you can look at with those same eyes of optimization, and wonder how the vesperbane arts can be used to fix it.
-Vesperbanes kill bugs just by existing — most aspirants die just in the pharmakon rites. you, like so many others before you, think you might fix it, find a clever workaround.
+Vesperbanes kill bugs just by existing — most aspirants die just in the pharmakon rites.
+You, like so many others before you, think you might fix it, find a clever workaround.

 Those who overuse their myxokora become mindless ghouls.
 Birth defects too, and certain kinds of brain damage, degeneration of the pineal gland, result in the “rootless” phenomena, animalistic mantids without the light of sapience in their eyes.